Why did developers migrate Android applications from Java to Kotlin?

 \section{Introduction}

-On these days, Android from Google is the mobile platform present on the majority of the smartphones used in the world~\cite{mobileshare}.
-Traditionally, those applications were developed using Java programming language.
-However, in 2017, Google adopted Kotlin, a new programming language, as official language for developing Android applications.
-Thus, since then, Android developers have the possibility (and official support from Google) of developing Android apps using: \begin{inparaenum}[\it a)] \item Java, \item Kotlin, or \item both languages. \end{inparaenum}
+Currently, Android from Google is the mobile platform used on most smartphones around the world~\cite{mobileshare}.
+Traditionally, Android applications were developed using Java programming language.
+However, in 2017, Google adopted Kotlin, a new programming language (v1.0 released in 2016), as an official language for developing Android applications~\cite{Shafirov2017LinkKotlinOfficialInAndroidJetBrains}.
+Since then, Android developers have been able to develop Android apps using: \begin{inparaenum}[a)] \item Java, \item Kotlin, or \item both languages. \end{inparaenum}

-Kotlin is a programming language that combines object-oriented and functional features, some of them not present in Java or not available for Android development.\footnote{https://kotlinlang.org/docs/reference/comparison-to-java.html} Kotlin is compiled to Java byte-code, which means that \begin{inparaenum}[\it a)] \item an application written in Kotlin can be executed on the Java virtual machine, and \item Kotlin is fully interoperable with Java, i.e. Kotlin code can invoke programs written in Java and vice-versa. \end{inparaenum}
+Kotlin is a programming language that combines object-oriented and functional features, some of them not present in Java or not available for Android development.\footnote{https://kotlinlang.org/docs/reference/comparison-to-java.html} Kotlin is compiled to Java byte code, which means that \begin{inparaenum}[a)] \item an application written in Kotlin can be executed on the Java virtual machine (JVM), and \item Kotlin is fully interoperable with Java, i.e., Kotlin code can invoke programs written in Java and vice versa. \end{inparaenum}

-The adoption of Kotlin as official development language for building Android applications has produced three main scenarios.
-Android developers can: \begin{inparaenum}[\it 1)] \item start writing an application from scratch in Kotlin, \item evolve their Android apps initially written in Java by adding Kotlin code and maintaining the existing Java code, \item totally migrate an application, initially written in Java, to Kotlin. \end{inparaenum} Recently, Coppola et al. presented the first characterization of the migration from Java to Kotlin of Android apps \cite{Coppola:2019:CTK}.
-They studied the evolution of such apps using metrics based on the amount of Kotlin and Java code (LOC) and numbers of files.
-Their results show that the transition from Java to Kotlin was in general \begin{inparaenum}[\it a)] \item fast (quick transition between languages), and \item unidirectional (the ratio of Kotlin over total code was often increasing during their evolution). \end{inparaenum}
+The adoption of Kotlin as an official development language for building Android applications has resulted in three main scenarios.
+Android developers can: \begin{inparaenum}[1)] \item start writing an application from scratch in Kotlin, \item evolve their Android apps, initially written in Java, by adding Kotlin code and maintaining the existing Java code, \item totally migrate an application, initially written in Java, to Kotlin. \end{inparaenum} Recently, Coppola et al. presented the first characterization of migrations of Android apps from Java to Kotlin~\cite{Coppola:2019:CTK}.
+They studied the evolution of such apps by using metrics based on the amount of Kotlin and Java code (LOC) and numbers of files.
+Their results show that the transition from Java to Kotlin was in general \begin{inparaenum}[a)] \item fast (rapid transition between languages), and \item unidirectional (the ratio of Kotlin over total code was often increasing during their evolution). \end{inparaenum}